 Just as there are expectations for employee behavior, workers should expect certain behaviors and opportunities from their employers.
 Wee said that the following expectations are not only essential for employees to have for their management, but also required by law:

 - Full disclosure and explanation of the job responsibilities, company policies and procedures

 - Regular feedback on performance from supervisors or managers

-Additionally, Banks advised it is reasonable for employees to expect the following:
+Additionally, Banks said it is reasonable for employees to expect the following:

-- Access to the resources needed to perform their work tasks efficiently and properly
+- Access to the resources they need to perform their work tasks efficiently and properly

 - Fair and consistent communication and application of policies (e.g., performance, discipline, conduct) across the team

 - Credit and acknowledgment for work achievements